DigitalHolography/Holovibes/README.md

 ## Changelog ##

+### v.4.2.170303

+* Add: STFT cuts :
+    - Rotation and flip
+* Add: title detect for imported files
+* Add: New colors for Autofocus, 2DFilter, and Average when selected
+* Update: Record now outputs a raw with properties in title readable by title detect feature
+* Update: OpenGL now using Dynamic pipeline
+* Update: Pop-ups are now displayed in info bar
+* Several bugs fixed

 ## January 2016 -- July 2017 ##

 Alexandre B., Thomas J. are now working on the project until July 2017.